As global markets grow more interconnected, different asset categories move up or down together—particularly traded investments.

 Public bonds are represented by the Barclays U.S. Aggregate Bond Index.

 Private debt is represented by an equally weighted composite, consisting of 50 percent Credit Suisse Leveraged Loan Index and 50 percent Bank of America-Merrill Lynch U.S. High-Yield Master II Index.

-Private equity is represented by the Cambridge Associates U.S. Private Equity Index.
+Private equity is represented by the State Street GX Private Equity IndexSM.

 The underlying index series and weightings used to represent the private debt composite and the 2007 start date were requested by CNL Financial Group.

 Emerging-market stock is presented by Morningstar MSCI Emerging Markets..

 © 2019 CNL Securities Corp. | All Rights Reserved.

 CNL® and the Squares Within Squares design trademarks are used under license from CNL Intellectual Properties, LLC.